egibs/deepwalk/README.md

 - Run `git tag vX.Y.Z`
 - Run `git push origin --tags`
 - Create a new release using the new tag

-## Acknowledgements

-[wk8](https://github.com/wk8) for their extremely handy [go-ordered-map](https://pkg.go.dev/github.com/wk8/go-ordered-map/v2@v2.1.8) package
-  - It is easy to take `collections.OrderedDict` for granted in Python and this was extremely easy to implement

 ## TODO